Three lessons from three years of sustainable investing in Europe

 An example of this would be Volkswagen, the German car manufacturer that succumbed to a governance crisis in 2015.
 This emerged as the “dieselgate” scandal, which unearthed a host of unsustainable practices throughout the company.

 The road back for Volkswagen has been long and challenging, but the point of maximum pain can be the point of maximum change.
 Our analyst team has been closely monitoring progress and engaging at each stage of Volkswagen’s journey to encourage positive change and help enable the transition from past risks to future opportunities.

 Some of the changes we have tracked are as simple as allowing company whistle-blowers to make complaints in a language other than German.
-Others are as complex as re-training their entire workforce from a mechanical to an electrical production line in a world of electric vehicles; or choosing to restructure and sell non-core assets.
+Others are as complex as managing their plant facilities in Xinjiang, China; re-training their entire workforce from a mechanical to an electrical production line in a world of electric vehicles; or choosing to restructure and sell non-core assets.

 This level of engagement takes time and manpower.
 We feel our process has been far more thorough and forward-looking than those of the third-party sustainability metric providers who tend to over-emphasise the past and are therefore slow to reflect change.
 This provides us with an edge so we can move ahead of other investors and capitalise on the subsequent change in market perception.

 The challenge in engagement is always striking the right balance.
 We have to focus on what is most material to the company, and can therefore deliver the most meaningful change, while also ensuring all potential avenues for future controversies are covered in depth.

 Clearly we will make mistakes and not all engagements will amount to change.
 But our mindset is one of learning from past experiences and putting them into practice in future engagements to help us form better investment decisions.